Did you know that rodents typically comprise a noteworthy forty percent of all mammals in existence today?

 A mouse can climb any tree that has a good rough texture.
 Trees with barks are a favorite, as they make it easier for the mice to use their long tails and claws to climb and swing from branch to branch.

-Mice and rats are known to feed on an assortment of fruits including figs, oranges, lemon, peaches, and avocados.
-They are also fond of almonds and walnuts, which is why they love to climb fruit trees.
+Mice and rats are known to feed on fruits, including figs, oranges, lemon, peaches, and avocados.
+They are also fond of almonds and walnuts, so they love to climb fruit trees.

 Can mice climb trees?
 In this post, I have answered that exact question!